allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 In the first (`BAD`) example browser has to run a styles recalculation process synchronously to calculate the new height of the box element(“Forced reflow” in the browser).

 In the second (`BETTER`) example there is no such problem.
 We can log the height value calculated during the latest rendering process.
 After that there is a changing element styles operation.
-It's fine in this example because it's not going to force the browser to run styles recalculation synchronously during the currently running task.
+It’s fine in this example because it’s not going to force the browser to run styles recalculation synchronously during the currently running task.

 ### 4. Using CSS content-visibility